 Borrowings issued at variable interest rates expose Novra to cash flow interest rate risk.
-Novra's RBC Credit Facilities (see Note 12) and the \$400 thousand USD unsecured promissory note due to IMT (see Note 23) are subject to variable interest rates.
-In 2016, we have not entered into interest rate swaps to mitigate this cash flow interest rate risk.
+The remaining outstanding USD unsecured promissory note due to IMT (see Note 22(d)) is subject to variable interest rates.
+In 2017 and 2016, we have not entered interest rate swaps to mitigate this cash flow interest rate risk.

-An increase of 1% in the floating interest rate with all other variables held constant, would result in an increase of \$26 thousand in interest expense for the year.
+An increase of 2% in the floating interest rate with all other variables held constant, would result in an insignificant increase to interest expense for the year.